All Episodes

 They got rid of the groom of the stool.

-At some point, at some point you know, the the uh just again uh to make another regal comparison, at the start of the Second World War, King George VI, the King's speech guy, uh from the Oscar winning movie, this was before he was in the film, when he was back when he was a nobody and he was just uh King of England and Emperor of India and a couple of other things, be b before he hit the Hollywood big time.
+At some point, at some point, you know, just again, to make another regal comparison, at the start of the Second World War, King George VI, the King's speech guy from the Oscar-winning movie, this was before he was in the film, when he was back when he was a nobody and he was just King of England and Emperor of India and a couple of other things, before he hit the Hollywood big time.

-King George the Sixth, Second World War breaks out and he needs uh decides he needs to set an example to the people.
+King George VI, Second World War breaks out, and he decides he needs to set an example to the people.

-So he decides he's not gonna have his marmalade at breakfast served in a little silver uh serving dish, but he's going to spoon his own marmalade onto his toast direct from the jar to show he's a man of the people.
+So he decides he's not going to have his marmalade at breakfast served in a little silver serving dish, but he's going to spoon his own marmalade onto his toast direct from the jar to show he's a man of the people.

-Uh when you've got a one when you've got a so-called republic with a so-called citizen executive and it's costing one point four billion dollars one point four billion dollars to shuffle them around the country, uh to fly them uh to Martha's Vineyard and then the forty car motorcade so they can pretend to visit an ice cream parlor.
+When you've got a so-called republic with a so-called citizen executive and it's costing $1.4 billion, $1.4 billion to shuffle them around the country, to fly them to Martha's Vineyard, and then the 40-car motorcade so they can pretend to visit an ice cream parlor.

 That's ridiculous.